irfandeen/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

+This Developer Guide structure draws inspiration from [AB-3](https://se-education.org/addressbook-level3/DeveloperGuide.html)

+...

-* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well

 --------------------------------------------------------------------------------------------------------------------